 CNPS-San Diego presents four special events each year.
 People travel from all throughout Southern California to attend these events and the events go far in educating, motivating, and inspiring the public to garden with California native plants.

-To find more detailed information about these events, check our Upcoming Events section of the website.
+To find more detailed information about these events and other events held on a monthly basis, check our Upcoming Events section of the website.

 The events fall into the three basic categories listed below: